 On-campus Engagement Activities

-Students participate in at least two on-campus events/activities each semester.
+Students participate on-campus events/activities each semester.

 Students are members of EdSAC (Education Student Advisory Council) and are invited to all events, meetings, and social.